ToolJet/ToolJet/docs/docs/data-sources/minio.md

 - **Presigned url for download**
 - **Presigned url for upload**

 ## Connection

-To add a new minio source, click on the **Add or edit datasource** icon on the left sidebar of the app editor and click on `Add datasource` button.
-Select Minio from the modal that pops up.
+To establish a connection with the Minio data source, click on the `+Add new data source` button located on the query panel or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.

 ToolJet requires the following to connect to your DynamoDB: